savageogre/opengate/README.md

 Installation
 ------------

-On ubuntu/debian based systems, first install the dependencies, as it writes out WAV or FLAC files.
-On fedora/red-hat that would be `flac-devel` or arch `flac`.

-    sudo apt install libflac-dev

 Install Rust and Cargo on your system if you don't have it (try `which cargo`):

     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh